MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-learning-pc-holographic-remoting-01.md

 Follow the same process and add MarsCuriosityRover's child objects renderers to the **ClippingBox** and **ClippingPlane** objects.

 In this tutorial, only the MarsCuriosityRover model will be used for demonstrating the clipping feature.
-For adding clipping features to more models, increase the size of the renderer, and add individual mesh renderers.
+For adding clipping features to more models, increase the size of the renderer, and add their individual mesh renderers.

 ## Configuring eye tracking to highlight tooltips